 Baby food should be free of added sugar, salt, and any ingredient(s) you wouldn’t normally cook with, like corn syrup, preservatives, or food dye.
 If you want to reduce exposure to pesticides and herbicides and avoid genetically modified foods, choose products that are certified organic.
 Some foods are not 100 percent organic, so check the ingredient list to see if some or all the ingredients are organic.

 Speaking of ingredients, look for brands that offer a variety of flavor combinations.
-Once your baby advances from single-ingredient foods, offering blends that contain fruit, vegetables, meat, healthy fats, herbs, and spices is a great way to expand little ones’ palates and get the most nutrition bang for your buck.
+Once your baby advances from single-ingredient foods, offering blends that contain fruits, vegetables, meat, healthy fats, herbs, and spices is a great way to expand little ones’ palates and get the most nutrition bang for your buck.

 Packaging is one of the most important considerations when choosing prepared baby food.
 You’ll find prepared baby food in pouches, plastic tubs, and glass jars.
 Think about how you’ll store and use prepared baby food to determine which type of packaging is best for your needs.